sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_L13_Package_Management_with_Azure_Artifacts.md

    ![](images/new-image2.png)

-## Task 4: Check on the Packages istalled in Visual Studio
+## Task 4: Check on the Packages installed in Visual Studio

 1. From the Visual Studio **EShopOnWeb.Shared** Solution, right-click the **EShopOnWeb.Shared** Project, and select **Manage NuGet Packages** from the context menu.